 The importance of two-day shipping

 Thanks to speedy advancements in logistics and transportation, online merchants have lightning-fast shipping options at the ready.
 The days when two-day shipping was a fancy extra have vanished – it's now the standard.
 This shift is making retailers rethink how they handle logistics and customer service.
-If they want to stay competitive, brands are all but forced to get on board with the whole two-day shipping vibe.
+If they want to stay competitive, brands are all but forced to get on board.

 For ecommerce businesses, ignoring the importance of quick shipping could mean waving goodbye to those customers you spent marketing dollars to attract.
 It's not just a way to stand out in the crowded online market; it's also a key player in building up that loyal customer fanbase.